danchoi/soywiki/README.markdown

 while the cursor is on the top line to close the new window
 * `CTRL-h` does the same, but in a regular split window
 * `q` closes a split window
 * `,H` takes you to the `HomePage` of the current namespace if it exists and you're not already on it.
-Otherwise, it takes you to `main.Homepage`.
+Otherwise, it takes you to `main.HomePage`.

 These key mappings may not be very mnemonic, but they are easy to memorize through muscle memory and were chosen to keep the hands